 This unique project is unusually large, requires diverse skills to accomplish the work, and requires over $18,000 be raised.
 Work was completed June 2017.
-The DICI is planning a dedication ceremony in September 2017, that will be held in conjunction with Michael Ankner’s Eagle Scout ceremony at the Center located at 4407 Morrison Road, Denver, CO,
+The DICI held a dedication ceremony in September 2017, and was held in conjunction with Michael Ankner’s Eagle Scout ceremony at the Center located at 4407 Morrison Road, Denver, CO.

 The Morrison Road corridor in West Denver, rich in cultural to a diverse number of ethnic groups, small business and community facilities, is ripe for growth with multiple new housing developments springing up, potential ballot measures investing in local infrastructure and streetscapes being cultivated, and a distinctive neighborhood emerging that welcomes new interest and commerce while enriching the lives of its residents.

 The Denver Indian Center, Inc.